-3. The approach to discovery in Section 17(c) is modeled after the Center for Public Resources (CPR) Rules for Non-Administered Arbitration of Business Disputes, R. 10 and United Nations Commission on International Trade Law (UNCIRTAL) Arbitration Rules, Arts.
+3. The approach to discovery in section 17(c) is modeled after the Center for Public Resources (CPR) Rules for Non-Administered Arbitration of Business Disputes, R. 10 and United Nations Commission on International Trade Law (UNCIRTAL) Arbitration Rules, Arts.
 24(2), 26.
-The language follows the majority approach under the case law of the UAA and FAA that, unless the contract specifies to the contrary, the discretion rests with the arbitrators whether to allow discovery.
-The purpose of the discovery procedure in Section 17(c) is to aid the arbitration process and ensure an expeditious, efficient and informed arbitration, while adequately protecting the rights of the parties.
-Because Section 17(c) is waivable under Section 4, the provision is intended to encourage parties to negotiate their own discovery procedures.
+The language follows the majority approach under the case law of the UAA and FAA which provides that, unless the contract specifies to the contrary, discretion rests with the arbitrators whether to allow discovery.
+The discovery procedure in section 17(c) is intended to aid the arbitration process and ensure an expeditious, efficient and informed arbitration, while adequately protecting the rights of the parties.
+Because section 17(c) is waivable under section 4 (a), the provision is intended to encourage parties to negotiate their own discovery procedures.
 Section 17(d) establishes the authority of the arbitrator to oversee the prehearing process and enforce discovery-related orders in the same manner as would occur in a civil action, thereby minimizing the involvement of (and resort of the parties to) the courts during the arbitral discovery process.

-At the same time, it should be clear that in many arbitrations discovery is unnecessary and that the discovery contemplated by Section 17(c) and (d) is not coextensive with that which occurs in the course of civil litigation under federal or state rules of civil procedure.
-Thus, the parties could decide to eliminate or limit discovery in their arbitration agreement.
+At the same time, it should be clear that in many arbitrations discovery is unnecessary and that the discovery contemplated by section 17(c) and (d) is not coextensive with that which occurs in the course of civil litigation under federal or state rules of civil procedure.
+Although section 17(c) allows an arbitrator to permit discovery so that parties can obtain necessary information, the intent of the language is that such discovery is to limit that discovery by considerations of fairness, efficiency, and cost.
+Because section 17(c) is subject to the parties' arbitration agreement, they can decide to eliminate or limit discovery as best suits their needs.